ufyTeX/ufy/README.md

 [manual]:http://www.luatex.org/svn/trunk/manual/luatex.pdf

 ## Drawbacks
-Using the LuaTeX API gives access to the low-level internals of the TeX engine, leaving the client to provide most of the higher level functionality.
-TeX distributions come bundled with macro files, fonts etc. that enable typesetting complex documents without doing a lot of additional work.
-With ufy, one will need to write Lua code to replicate all that functionality, or use a LuaRocks module that provides it.
+Using the LuaTeX API gives access to low-level internals of the TeX engine, leaving the client to provide the higher level functionality.
+TeX distributions like MacTeX and MikTeX come bundled with macro files, fonts etc. that enable typesetting complex documents without doing a lot of additional work.
+With ufy, one wll need to write Lua code to replicate all that functionality, or use a LuaRocks module that already provides it.

-The idea with _ufy_ is to let people contribute modules in Lua as rocks, and reuse them.

 ## Running